 Bats in Anthropogenic Landscapes

-Bats live in urban areas worldwide.
-However, our understanding of why some bat species successfully adapt and survive in the urban environment and why others do not is limited.
-This session addresses the current knowledge on bats in urban areas, general trends, and explores next steps in studying the underlying mechanisms (e.g. morphological and behavioural traits) that enable certain bat species to successfully survive and thrive in the urban environment.
+In the Anthropocene, bats - like most other animals worldwide - live in anthropogenically altered environments.
+Our understanding of why some bat species successfully adapt and survive in these altered habitats and why others do not is limited.
+This session addresses the current knowledge on bats in anthropogenic habitats, general trends, and explores next steps in studying the underlying mechanisms (e.g. morphological and behavioural traits) that enable certain bat species to successfully survive and thrive in the Anthropocene.

 Bat Citizen Science Projects